billyball1517/chrome-remote-desktop/README.md

 `docker exec -it crd_session /bin/bash`

-within the container, switch to the "dummy" user

-`su - user`

 Set up remote desktop with the instructions from https://remotedesktop.google.com/headless.
 You don't have to install anything, just skip through to the part where it gives you a code.
 Then copy and paste the code into the container terminal.
-(Make sure the long command is executed as "user" not "root")

 Exit container